I thought topic would a useful post for readers, and hope you’ll suggest other resources.

 Lorna Costantini has developed an excellent presentation on how schools can use technology to connect with parents.

-This is how she describes it:
+is how she describes it:

-This video shares some of the best practices of innovative teachers and parents who are using digital technology to form strong positive working relationships and give parents tools that they can use to support their child’s learning.
+video some of the best practices of innovative teachers and parents who are using digital technology to form strong positive working relationships and give parents tools that they can use to support their child’s learning.